Mr-dev68/grpc_auto_package_generator/README.md

     -DOPENSSL_INCLUDE_DIR=/usr/include \
     -DOPENSSL_CRYPTO_LIBRARY=/usr/lib/x86_64-linux-gnu/libcrypto.so \
     -DOPENSSL_SSL_LIBRARY=/usr/lib/x86_64-linux-gnu/libssl.so

-   you might need to change x86_64-linux-gnu to thr architect of your system
+   you might need to change x86_64-linux-gnu to the architect of your system